HTTP-APIs/http-apis.github.io/Auth.md

 # Token Authentication

+*hydrus* provides an Authorization/Authentication procedure that can be put in place for allowing operations on endpoints based on a simple Two-Factor Authentication method.

 This page explains the authentication options you can apply to your API deployed with hydrus.

 ### How to enable authentication?